 Туре Definition Example Non-restrictive physical interventions.
 Where physical touch is used to support the young person and they have the choice to move away from the touch or where a cause of distress can be removed without the need to touch the young person.
-In this school this includes: guiding/shepherding a person from A to B Removal of a cause of distress, such as adjusting temperature, light or background noise.
+In this school this includes (delete as appropriate): • guiding/shepherding a person from A to B • Removal of a cause of distress, such as adjusting temperature, light or background noise.
 Restrictive physical interventions Where the adult takes control of the young person and their actions to prevent, impede or restrict movement or mobility.
-In this school this includes: Isolating a child in a room Holding a pupil Blocking a person's path Interpositioning Specific interventions as per a child's individual plan (following an audit of need, a risk assessment and person specific training).
+(Add in specific school examples here) In this school this includes (delete as appropriate): Isolating a child in a room Holding a pupil Blocking a person's path Interpositioning Specific interventions as per a child's individual plan (following an audit of need, a risk assessment and person specific training).
+(Add in specific school examples here)